HaikuTeam/animator/QA.md

-Projects with local content show an animated thumbnail Projects without local content show an empty thumbnail Hovering over the thumbnail plays the haiku and shows 'Open' Clicking the 3dot shows options to 'Reveal In Finder' or 'Delete' or 'Duplicate' I can 'Reveal In Finder' a project
+Projects with local content show an animated thumbnail Projects without local content show an empty thumbnail Hovering over the thumbnail plays the haiku and shows 'Open' Clicking the 3dot shows option to 'Delete'
+For projects with local content, clicking the 3dot also shows options to 'Reveal In Finder' or 'Duplicate' I can 'Reveal In Finder' a project
 I can delete a project; and it won't delete unless name is confirmed I can duplicate a project
 The name of duplicated project `Xyz` is suggested `XyzCopy` If XyzCopy already exists, the name of duplicated project `Xyz` is `XyzCopy1`, etc.
-Duplicated projects appear animated in the dashboard immediately, but have no 'Reveal in Finder' or 'Duplicate' option After launching a duplicated project, slices from the renamed default Sketch file are still synced to stage When naming a project, spaces and underscores and hyphens (etc) are not allowed When naming a project, the project name length is max 32
+Duplicated projects appear animated in the dashboard immediately, but have no 'Reveal in Finder' or 'Duplicate' option I can't create a project with the same name as an existing project After launching a duplicated project, slices from the renamed default Sketch file are still synced to stage When naming a project, spaces and underscores and hyphens (etc) are not allowed When naming a project, the project name length is max 32